Why do I have to have Multi Factor Authentication enabled on my account?

 How do I update to a new phone number?

-Directly within the Office 365 portal once signed in select the cog wheel in the top right hand corner, from within the search bar type 'MFA' and select the option 'Additional Security Verification' from the drop down select 'Update your phone numbers used for account security' When the new tab opens to the additional security verification section update your mobile device number here.
+Directly within the Office 365 portal once signed in select the cog wheel in the top right hand corner, from within the search bar type 'MFA' and select the option 'Additional Security Verification' from the drop down select 'Update your phone numbers used for account security' When the new tab opens to the additional security verification section, you can then update your mobile device number.

 Can I opt out of multi-factor authentication?